johannesholmberg/holmberg.io/src/posts/notebook/2015-10-03-german-update/index.md

 ---
 layout: post
+date: "2015-10-03"
 title: "German Log: Day 3"
-date: "2015-10-03"
-has_intro: true
-redirect_from:
-  - /writing/german-update/
-  - /notebook/german-update/
 ---

 A couple of days in on my month of German and I have some updates.